lhwdev/llang/README.md

   In case of lexing, we need extra validation, such as 'if some tokens are adjacent?'.
   In the following code: `1234abcd` we get two valid tokens: `1234` and `abcd`.
 But we should mark `abcd` as invalid token.
 So we run post lexing validation.
+  There are 'separator' tokens, like Operation, Whitespace, Eol, etc. The all non-separator tokens should not be adjacent.
+Quite simple?
+(TODO: check if this is true)
   Note: enable this in IC

 - **cst**: target of code formatting. change of ast is applied here.